wcko87/beatoraja-english-guide/Home.md

 beatoraja 0.8.2
  '-> etc etc (beatoraja files)
 ```
 In general it is a good idea to keep your song folders separate from the game client.
-This is because you may upgrade or change your bms client, but you will still be using the same BMS songs.
+This is because you may upgrade or change your BMS client, but you will still be using the same BMS songs.

 #### An error occurred while adding songs
 This might have happened if you notice a bunch of errors in the command window and the song adding process halts suddenly.
-- If this indeed happened, try to find out which is the offending bms that caused the song adding to crash.
+- If this indeed happened, try to find out which is the offending BMS that caused the song adding to crash.
-- If you can figure out which bms is causing the issue, it would be nice to report it to the developers so that the problem can be identified.
+- If you can figure out which BMS is causing the issue, it would be nice to report it to the developers so that the problem can be identified.

 #### A BMS folder is placed next to a song folder
 This might have happened if you only see a few songs in your songwheel, and don't see any subfolders.